 Prior to therapy an assessment is carried out to help your Psychologist understand the many factors that trigger and maintain your problems.
 They also look at things that improve or make your situation worse.
 After this they will discuss their understanding of your difficulties with you and give you the opportunity to feedback on this.
 It is then that the treatment which best meets your needs is decided upon with you.

 Not everyone who attends MAPT will require regular therapy sessions after assessment Also, for some a psychological therapy may not be the best option.
-In either case your Psychologist will discuss this with you and whenever possible will point you in the direction of where you may find more appropriate help..
+Your Psychologist will discuss this with you and if psychological therapy is not the best option for you they will, whenever possible, point you in the direction of where you may find more appropriate help..
 It is not in anyone's best interests to attend for therapy sessions if benefits are unlikely to be gained.
 It would also be unethical for your Psychologist to see you just for the sake of it.
 It would be against their professional code of ethics and conduct, to which all registered Clinical Psychologists adhere.

 Your first appointment is for a comprehensive assessment.
 This session lasts approximately 90 minutes.

 During this session you will spend time discussing the types of problems you are having.
-This is generally the most difficult and upsetting session because you will talk about distressing or frightening aspects of your situation..
+This can be a difficult and upsetting session because you will talk about distressing or frightening aspects of your situation..
 Often it will be the first time you have done so.
 The thought of it can stop people from picking up the phone to seek help.
 Some people feel too frightened, embarrassed or even stupid about their situation.
 These are all common feelings for someone coming to therapy.
 Experience shows us though that talking about your problems does become easier and less distressing as therapy progresses.
-Your Psychologist is there to support and guide you through it.
+Your Psychologist is there to support you and manage your distress.

 It can be particularly hard to talk about things such as sexual abuse and suicidal or distressing thoughts when you first meet a therapist.
 Psychologists understand this.
 You will never have pressure put on you to talk about something.
 You can talk about these issues in your own time.
 Some people never do mention their abuse.
 However, this is important information for your Psychologist to have because it gives them a better understanding of what may be underlying your problems and the opportunity to offer the most appropriate therapy to you.
 It is also important to know about suicidal and distressing thoughts so as you can explore ways of keeping yourself, and where appropriate, others safe.